 We computed the power spectral densities of the crustal thickness.
-They are shown in Figure 7.a from 0 to 1000 km for crustal thickness obtained from GOCE data, from GRACE data, or given by the CRUST1.0 and AN1 models.
-There are very few differences at any wavelength between thickness from GOCE DIR5 model and the one from only GRACE EIGEN-GRGS.RL02bis model.
+They are shown in Fig. 7a from 0 to 1000 km for crustal thickness obtained from GOCE data, from GRACE data or given by the CRUST1.0 and AN1 models.
+There are very few differences at any wavelength between the thickness from the GOCE DIR5 model and the one from only the GRACE EIGEN-GRGS.RL02bis model.
 This confirms the remark made in Sect.
 5.1.2 about their very small spatial differences.
-Because GOCE DIR5 grids also incorporate GRACE data, they are naturally close to one another, except when looking at wavelengths smaller than 120 km, where the differences are larger.
+Because the GOCE DIR5 grids also incorporate GRACE data, they are naturally close to one another, except when looking at wavelengths smaller than 120 km for which the differences are larger.
 The additional improvement by using GOCE data at small wavelengths is not really clear.